malramsay64/Dynamics/notebooks/02_relaxations_interactive.md

 df = pd.read_hdf("../data/analysis/dynamics_clean_agg.h5", "relaxations")
 ```

-This is the interactive figure which provides allows selecting the relaxation quantity of interest.
+This is the interactive figure which allows selecting
+the relaxation quantity of interest.

 ```python
 metadata_cols = ["temperature", "pressure"]